Dee Sinks in a Bog

-"Dee Sinks in a Bog" is the seventh episode of the fifteenth season of the American sitcom television series It's Always Sunny in Philadelphia.
+"Dee Sinks in a Bog" is the seventh and penultimate episode of the fifteenth season of the American sitcom television series It's Always Sunny in Philadelphia.
 It is the 161st overall episode of the series and was written by executive producers David Hornsby and Rob Rosell and directed by Pete Chatmon.
 It originally aired on FXX on December 22, 2021, airing back-to-back with the follow-up episode, "The Gang Carries a Corpse Up a Mountain".

 The series follows "The Gang", a group of five misfit friends: twins Dennis and Deandra "(Sweet) Dee" Reynolds, their friends Charlie Kelly and Ronald "Mac" McDonald, and Frank Reynolds, Dennis' and Dee's legal father.
 The Gang runs the fictional Paddy's Pub, an unsuccessful Irish bar in South Philadelphia.
 In the episode, Dee sets a date with an Irish doctor but gets stuck in a bog, which could derail her plans.
-Meanwhile, Mac joins a seminary although he is disturbed by some of the intentions while Frank tries to drive apart Charlie and Shelley.
+Meanwhile, Mac joins a seminary although he is disturbed by some of the intentions and Frank tries to drive apart Charlie and Shelley.
 The episode continues a story arc where the Gang goes to Ireland.

 According to Nielsen Media Research, the episode was seen by an estimated 0.293 million household viewers and gained a 0.17 ratings share among adults aged 18–49.
 The episode received positive reviews from critics, who praised the performances, dark humor and the scenes between Charlie and Shelley.